Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Results

 \subsection{Interpretation}

 Figure \ref{fig:Results} shows the transmission losses $\dSTO$ of the SAW resulting from magnon-phonon interaction in both 1D and 2D devices, under parallel and antiparallel configurations.
 A notable shift in the location of the transmission dips is observed in the 1D and 2D devices (\SI{0.45}{GHz} and \SI{1.25}{GHz}, respectively), which largely correlates with the SW resonance modes presented in Fig. \ref{fig:Dispersion}, albeit at slightly higher frequencies than predicted.
-This deviation is attributed to the broad spectral response observed from the sinc pulse excitation.
+This deviation is attributed to both the broad response observed from the sinc pulse excitation as well as the islets not being homogeneously magnetized.
 The smaller transmission dips appearing at higher frequencies (e.g. \SI{4.80}{GHz} and \SI{5.95}{GHz} for the 2D P-state) are also in agreement with the detected SW modes between \SI{3}{GHz} and \SI{6}{GHz} in Fig. 3.
-Importantly, significant differences in SAW attenuation between the states are observed, which is optimized for our 2D device at \SI{3.80}{GHz}, with $\dSTO = -29.5\,\si{dB/mm}$ in the P-state and only \SI{-0.6}{dB/mm} in the A-state.
+Importantly, significant differences in SAW attenuation between the states are observed, which is optimized for our 2D device at \SI{3.80}{GHz}, with $\dSTO = -54.0\,\si{dB/mm}$ in the P-state and only \SI{-2.0}{dB/mm} in the A-state.

-While the presented results are purely theoretical, all material parameters and geometries were chosen such that an experimental implementation should be feasible.
+While the presented results are purely theoretical, all material parameters and geometries were chosen such that an experimental implementation should be feasible (see sec.
+Experimental Feasibility).
 Furthermore, we hypothesize the existence of configurations that allow for frequency absorption at points between simple parallel alignment or perfect checkerboard arrangements.
 If achievable, integrating this functionality with chirped IDTs, which are capable of exciting a broad range of frequencies rather than a single one \cite{Weiß2018Chirped}, would facilitate the development of a millimeter-sized RF notch filter with arbitrary frequency selectivity.